thecoder08/math-shoot/README.md

 ```shell
 npm i @thecoder08/math-shoot-cli -g
 ```
-to install Math Shoot.
-(Math Shoot must be installed globally to use the shell command.)
+to install Math Shoot CLI.
+(Math Shoot CLI must be installed globally to use the shell command.)
 ## Usage
 Run the command
 ```shell